launchdarkly/LaunchDarkly-Docs/src/content/topics/sdk/server-side/-c-c--server-side-sdk.md

 ---
 This reference guide documents basic usage of our C server-side SDK, and explains in detail how its functions work.
 If you want to dig even deeper, our SDKs are open source-- head to our [C SDK GitHub repository](https://github.com/launchdarkly/c-server-sdk) to look under the hood.
 Additionally you can clone and run a [sample application](https://github.com/launchdarkly/hello-c-server) using this SDK.
 <Callout intent="alert">
-  <Callout.Title>For use in server applications</Callout.Title>
+  <CalloutTitle>For use in server applications</CalloutTitle>
-   <Callout.Description>LaunchDarkly provides both a client-side and a server-side C/C++ SDK.
+   <CalloutDescription>LaunchDarkly provides both a client-side and a server-side C/C++ SDK.
 If you are embedding LaunchDarkly in a client-side application please use the [client-side SDK](https://docs.launchdarkly.com/docs/c-sdk-reference).
-Learn more about our [client-side and server-side SDKs](./client-side-and-server-side).</Callout.Description>
+Learn more about our [client-side and server-side SDKs](./client-side-and-server-side).</CalloutDescription>
 </Callout>

 ## Getting started